risingwavelabs/risingwave-docs/docs/deploy/risingwave-kubernetes.md

     Ensure that [Docker](https://docs.docker.com/desktop/) is installed in your environment and running.

-* Ensure you allocate enough resources for the deployment, and use the recommended disks for etcd.
+* Ensure you allocate enough resources for the deployment.
 For details, see [Hardware requirements](/deploy/hardware-requirements.md).

 ## Create a Kubernetes cluster